slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On accountability

 <!--
-> *"Truth prevails where opinions are free."
--- Tom Paine*
 > *"There is no greater fraud than the promise not kept."
 -- Proverb*
 > *"The more we disagree, the more chance there is that at least one of us is right.*